 Bathroom Mold Growth - Causes & Solutions

-Mold growth in the bathroom is one of the most complaints for homeowners and tenants alike.
+Mold growth in the bathroom is one of the most common complaints for homeowners and tenants alike.
 This isn’t surprising – bathrooms contain just about every conceivable source of moisture.
 Cracked grout, missing caulking, failed toilet seal ring, high humidity – the list of potential moisture problems is long.
 Problems can run the gamut from minor surface mold in the shower to major wood rot and structural repairs.

 Mold Growth on Bathroom Ceiling

 Climates with cool winter temperatures or high humidity are most likely to suffer from mold on the bathroom ceiling.
 Warm, humid air generated by the shower contacts the cool surface of the ceiling, causing condensation.
 If the bathroom has a low quality exhaust fan or simply isn’t used properly, the condensation will eventually lead to mold growth.
 Because warm air rises, the ceiling is often the first surface to experience condensation.
 This is why mold growth is typically noted on bathroom ceilings long before it accumulates on the walls.

 If left unaddressed for an extended period of time, the moisture and mold growth can eventually degrade the dry wall and cause the paint to bubble.

 Mold growth in the corners is often due to a combination of poor ventilation and missing insulation in the attic above.
 This creates a cool surface during cold weather, which increases the likelihood of condensation and mold growth.